 For those who have been following my 150-year goal of coming up with a new system to foster lifelong learning from conception to death, you will know that I tend to look at a whole system to judge the success of a particular solution.
-For instance, increased pay for teachers is a nice thought, but pointless in light of the nature of the public education system to ignore the individual, force unnatural age grouping, and reward the average.
+For instance, increased pay for teachers is a nice thought, but pointless in light of the nature of the public education system to ignore the individual, forcing unnatural age grouping, and reward the average.

 So it was with some interest that I read Why We F*ck by David Cain.
-At first it struck me as an article I would more likely find on The Good Men Project, a good source for discussions around human sexual experiences.
+At first, it struck me as an article I would more likely find on The Good Men Project, a good source for discussions around human sexual experiences.
 David quickly traces mankind’s current (last couple thousand years, or so) insistence on monogamy to the agrarian development of property:

 Much like today, when a landowner died others wanted the land, and the issue of who had legal claim to it had to be settled.
 The most intuitive arrangement was for a landowner’s offspring to inherit it.